mkbaranovskyi/node/Advanced/Kubernetes/kubernetes.md

 # Get all secrets in the default namespace
 kubectl get secret

-# Get detailed information about a secret
+# Get detailed information about a secret as a YAML file
-kubectl describe secret <secret-name>
+kubectl describe secret <secret-name> -o yaml > secret.yaml

 # Delete a secret
 kubectl delete secret <secret-name>